25Ericcheong/ruby-fundamentals/README.md

 ### Basic Enumerable Methods

 - Enumerables - set of convenient built-in methods in Ruby included as part of both arrays and hashes.
 - Worth noting that `.each` does not mutate original array. `.map` may be preferred over `.each` depending on what needs to be achieved.
+Enumerables like `#map` and `#select` (also known as collect) return new arrays but don't modify the arrays that they were called on.
+- To modify the arrays that they were called on, simple call `#map!` instead (same for select).
+These are called `bang methods`.
+Avoid using them to prevent bugs from arising.
+-